CoryDAsana/developer-docs/source/includes/markdown/_06-rich-text.html.md

   - The raw link generated in Asana will be `https://app.asana.com/0/5678/list`.
   - The `<a>` tag returned in the API will be `<a href="https://app.asana.com/0/5678/list" data-asana-accessible="false" data-asana-dynamic="true">Private Link</a>`

-Here's an example of what a complete rich comment might look like in the API:
+Here is an example of what a complete rich comment might look like in the API:

 `
 <body>All these new tasks are <em>really</em> getting disorganized, so <a href="https://app.asana.com/0/4168466/list" data-asana-accessible="true" data-asana-dynamic="true" data-asana-type="user" data-asana-gid="4168112">@Tim Bizzaro</a> just made the new <a href="https://app.asana.com/0/5732985/list" data-asana-accessible="true" data-asana-dynamic="true" data-asana-type="project" data-asana-gid="5732985">Work Requests</a> project to help keep them organized. <strong>Everyone</strong> should start using the <a href="https://app.asana.com/0/5732985/6489418" data-asana-accessible="true" data-asana-dynamic="true" data-asana-type="task" data-asana-gid="6489418" data-asana-project="5732985">Request template</a> when adding new tasks there.</body>